sjhuang26/thinking-system/README.md

 To address the prior art, there is vast room for improving the successes of the SMART [Strengthening Mental Abilities with Relational Training] training, currently the "only brain training system scientifically proven to raise IQ"; the problem is simply that the training context insufficiently stresses the GPU.

 - Derived relational responding and Multiple Exemplar Training is derisively "rote," but that isn't the main criticism (as most people do arrive at a _true metaphor-based understanding_ of relational logic).

-# Context/ Speculative neurological explanations
+# Speculative neurological circuits

 CPU >> Emotional Executive: